arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 - list at least three potential applications of machine learning in biomedical science
 - explain the bias-variance tradeoff
 - describe three different statistical problems models can address and how they differ (e.g. prediction, anomaly detection, clustering, dimension reduction)
-- describe some potential pitfalls of working with big data
+- describe some potential pitfalls of machine learning and big data

 @end